 NOSFERATU THE VAMPYRE — CLASSIC FILM PICK

-Klaus Kinski delivers a delightfully spot-on performance that may be finest of his career as the bloodthirsty vampire Count Dracula who takes advantage of a real estate broker (played by Bruno Ganz).
+Klaus Kinski delivers a delightfully unhinged performance as the bloodthirsty vampire Count Dracula who takes advantage of a real estate broker (Bruno Ganz).

 Rated PG.
 107 mins.